mlverse/torch/content/technical/tensors/index.markdown

 ```

 ```
-## [1] "0x55d7debe9180"
+## [1] "0x55cb93669e80"
 ```

 # Operations on tensors

-Unsurprisingly, `torch` provides a bunch of mathematical operations on tensors; we'll see some of them in the network code below, and you'll encounter lots more when you continue your `torch` journey.
+Unsurprisingly, `torch` provides a bunch of mathematical operations on tensors.
+We've already seen some of them in action in the neural network code, and you'll encounter lots more when you continue your `torch` journey.
 Here, we quickly take a look at the overall tensor method semantics.

 Tensor methods normally return references to new objects.
 Here, we add to `t1` a clone of itself: